 Objective: Develop legal apps to solve real-life challenges

 Students teamed up and used their collective knowledge to build legal apps that solve real-life challenges for some of Freshfields’ corporate partners, including Audi, SAP, PGIM, and Uber.
-Students used BRYTER service automation platform to turn their legal expertise into digital applications for Freshfields’ clients.
+Students used BRYTER no-code app builder to turn their legal expertise into legal automation for Freshfields’ clients.

 This legal hackathon edition involved developing Legal Tech solutions for three main challenges:

 - Automation solution to transform cloud contracts into plain English

 - Automated clause builder for the US Foreign Corrupt Practices Act

 The day kicked off at noon with a general introduction to the corporate partners and their specific needs.
 Participants then organized into small groups and met with their clients (from SAP, Audi, PGIM, and Uber) to understand the problem so they could define the scope of their legal apps.

 During this process, participants combined diagramming methodologies with principles of design thinking, which required a strong focus on user needs and consideration of applicable legal rules.
 Once the scope of the solution was defined, teams drafted their self-service apps within BRYTER platform.

 Participants worked together with impressive creativity and enthusiasm; and, after 24 hours, the teams presented their completed apps to the judging panel.
 The results exceed the expectations of both Freshfields and its partners.
 Awards were given in the categories of “Best Teamwork”, “Best Technical Implementation” and “Best Solution from the Customer’s Perspective”.